 What we don’t: Main zipper is not water-resistant; length is a bit overkill for backpacking and hiking.

 The Kangri is far from minimalist, and Rab shows a clear prioritization of price over weight with the choice of an internal storm flap behind the front zip rather than a water-resistant zipper.
-What’s more, the generous coverage struck us as a bit overkill for hiking and backpacking, and actually impacted mobility when bending over to tie boots, filter water, etc. But compared to other jackets with similar construction (like the Patagonia Triolet, OR Archangel, and Helly Hansen Odin 9 Worlds) the Kangri does feel a lot less like a ski jacket, and checks in for about an ounce less, too.
-In the end, we think it’s best suited for backcountry activities in the cold, whether you’re a casual snowshoer or a serious peak bagger.
-For a toned-down version for shoulder-season use, Rab now offers the Kangri Gore-Tex Paclite Plus ($350), which features a 2.5-layer membrane and 40-denier nylon and weighs just 13.3 ounces.
+What's more, the generous coverage struck us as a bit overkill for hiking and backpacking—it actually impacted mobility when bending over to tie boots, filter water, etc. But compared to other jackets with similar construction (like the Patagonia Triolet above and Helly Hansen Odin 9 Worlds below), the Kangri does feel a lot less like a ski jacket and checks in for about an ounce less, too.
+In the end, we think it's best suited for backcountry activities in the cold, whether you're a casual snowshoer or a serious peak-bagger.

 See the Men's Rab Kangri GTX See the Women's Rab Kangri GTX